yphsieh/16S-ITGDB/README.md

 Seq_ItgDB and Taxa_ItgDB can both be regenerated when either RDP, SILVA, or Greengenes is updated.

 ## Sequence-based ITGDB
-Sequence-based ITGDB integrates all the unique sequences from RDP, SILVA, and Greengenes without limiting the collected sequences need to have exact species names (No taxonomic depth limitation).
+Sequence-based ITGDB integrates all the unique sequences from RDP, SILVA, and Greengenes without limiting the collected sequences need to have exact species names (no taxonomic depth limitation).

 ## Taxonomy-based ITGDB
-There are some shortcomings of the databases.
-Greengenes has fewer sequences with species information since it has not been updated since 2013.
-Additionally, both of Greengenes and SILVA contain one fifth anomalies, while RDP has fewer anomalies.
-To resolve these issues, the sequences with no specific species information are firstly cleansed out from the databases.
-Then, Taxonomy-based ITGDB is integrated from the cleansed databases.
+Taxonomy-based ITGDB integrates the sequences based on their taxonomies.
+All the taxonomies of RDP, SILVA, and Greengenes were taken into consideration and all the collected sequences had exact species names.
+Taxonomy-based ITGDB was suggested for 16S full-length classification.

 ## Usage
 The sequence-based and taxonomy-based ITGDBs are provided in ```data/```.